 Tamsin is a visual artist and architect based in London with a passion for continuous learning, reflection and knowledge sharing.
 The thread that connects all of her creative practices together is her love of making physical things in a thoughtful and environmentally sustainable way.

-She has worked for 18 years in design and architecture for the studios of Thomas Heatherwick (London, 2012-), Norman Foster (London, 2007-2012) and Atelier Bow-Wow (Tokyo 2005-6).
-She has worked alongside book designers and editors to learn about publishing and develop her own photographic work into book form.
+She has worked for 18 years in design and architecture for the studios of Thomas Heatherwick (London, 2012-2023), Norman Foster (London, 2007-2012) and Atelier Bow-Wow (Tokyo 2005-6).
+Whilst at Heatherwick studio she led a variety of projects, many of which involved the creative reuse of existing buildings, most notably Coal Drops Yard in London.
+She has also worked alongside book designers and editors to learn about publishing and develop her own photographic work into book form.
 These have included Stuart Smith (GOST), Yumi Goto (Reminders Photography Stronghold) and Tiffany Jones (Overlapse).
 She established manual.editions in 2021 to explore environmental approaches to book making through research, discussion and making.

 She was a Visiting Professor of Design at Ecole Speciale D'Architecture, Paris (2006- 2007) and a tutor at The Bartlett School of Architecture, UCL (2019-2021).
 She has spoken about design, photography and book making internationally including for the following festivals and organisations; 10X10 Photobooks (USA), Brighton Photo Fringe (UK), Coventry University (UK), East London University (UK), Ecole Speciale D'Architecture (FR), Falmouth University (UK), Fiebre Fotobook Fest (ES), Format Festival (UK), Mini Click (UK), Offspring Photo Meet (UK), Photo Cafe (UK), Photofusion Gallery (UK), The Reminders Photography Stronghold (JP), Tokyo Institute of Technology (JP), Westminster University (UK).